rust-lang/rust-by-example/src/lifetime/input.md

-The compiler annotates lifetimes with this notation: `'a`, `'b`, `'static`, etc. All references have a type signature of the form `&'a T`, where `'a` is the lifetime of the referenced object.
+The compiler annotates lifetimes with this notation: `'a`, `'b`, `'static`, etc. All references have a type signature of the form `&'a T`, where `'a` is the lifetime of the *referenced* object.
 The compiler takes care of inserting the lifetime part `'a`, so we can simply type annotate references with `&T`.

-If we could see the lifetimes annotations the compiler keeps track of, source code would look like this.
+Let's see how the compiler prevents the creation of dangling pointers via its borrow checker.
+To simplify the analysis and explanation, lifetimes has been explicitly annotated in the source code.
+Explicit annotation is not allowed by the compiler in this case, so remove the lifetimes to see the "real" compiler error.

 {lifetime.rs}